+The Housing Authority of Danville must review at least annually the basis on which utility allowances have been established and, if reasonably required in order to continue adherence to standards described in 24 CFR 965.505, must establish revised allowances.

-The PHA must review its schedule of utility allowances each year.
-Between annual reviews, the PHA must revise the utility allowance schedule if there is a rate change that by itself or together with prior rate changes not adjusted for, results in a change of 10 percent or more from the rate on which such allowances were based.
+The Housing Authority of Danville must revise the utility allowance schedule if there is a rate change that by itself or together with prior rate changes not adjusted for, results in a change of 10 percent or more from the rates on which such allowances were based.

-Adjustments to resident payments as a result of such changes must be retroactive to the first day of the month following the month in which the last rate change taken into account in such revision became effective [PH Occ GB, p.
-171].
+Adjustments to resident payments as a result of such changes must be retroactive to the first day of the month following the month in which the last rate change taken into account in such revision became effective.
+Such rate changes are not subject to the 60-day notice [24 CFR 965.507(b)].

-The tenant rent calculations must reflect any changes in the PHA’s utility allowance schedule [24 CFR 960.253(c)(3)].
+The tenant rent calculations must reflect any changes in the Housing Authority of Danville’s utility allowance schedule [24 CFR 960.253(c)(3)].

-The PHA reviews the utility calculations on an annual basis.
-The PHA owns all the utilities that are provided.
+The Housing Authority of Danville reviews the utility calculations on an annual basis.
+The Housing Authority of Danville owns all of the utilities that are provided.
+Allowances are revised based on up-grade to the units performed through the Capital Fund Program that will affect utility consumption.
 Allowances are revised based on consumption and not on utility cost.
+Utility rates are adjusted monthly based on actual rate paid to each utility.

 6-III.D.
 PRORATED RENT FOR MIXED FAMILIES [24 CFR 5.520]

 HUD regulations prohibit assistance to ineligible family members.
 A mixed family is one that includes at least one U.S. citizen or eligible immigrant and any number of ineligible family members.
-The PHA must prorate the assistance provided to a mixed family.
-The PHA will first determine TTP as if all family members were eligible and then prorate the rent based upon the number of family members that actually are eligible.
-To do this, the PHA must:
+Except for non-public housing over income families, the Housing Authority of Danville must prorate the assistance provided to a mixed family.
+The Housing Authority of Danville will first determine TTP as if all family members were eligible and then prorate the rent based upon the number of family members that actually are eligible.
+To do this, the Housing Authority of Danville must:

 6-III.E.
 FLAT RENTS AND FAMILY CHOICE IN RENTS [24 CFR 960.253]